 WHO regional technical consultation on the use of antiretroviral drugs (ARVs)

-WHO/Europe will organize a regional technical consultation on the dissemination of the "Consolidated guidelines on the use of antiretroviral drugs for treating and preventing HIV infection", published by WHO headquarters in July 2013 and expand the eligibility criteria for antiretroviral treatment.
+On 29-31 October 2013, WHO/Europe organized a regional technical consultation in Istanbul, Turkey on the dissemination of the new "Consolidated guidelines on the use of antiretroviral drugs for treating and preventing HIV infection".
+The guidelines were published by WHO in July 2013 and expand the eligibility criteria for antiretroviral treatment.

-The technical consultation will take place in Istanbul, Turkey with the participation of national counterparts, including managers of the national HIV/AIDS programmes and national clinical experts in HIV/AIDS treatment and care, as well as civil society organizations involved in provision of services for people living with HIV/AIDS as well as partner organizations UNAIDS, UNICEF, the Global Fund and CDC.
-National representatives came from 12 Eastern European and central Asian Member States: Armenia, Azerbaijan, Belarus, Georgia, Kazakhstan, Kyrgyzstan, Republic of Moldova, Russian Federation, Tajikistan, Turkmenistan, Ukraine and Uzbekistan.
-Representatives from WHO/Europe, WHO headquarters and partner organizations including UNAIDS, UNICEF, UNITAID, the Global Fund and PEPFAR will also participate in the consultation.
+The consultation brought together over 75 participants, including national counterparts (managers of National HIV/AIDS programmes and national clinical experts in HIV/AIDS treatment and care), civil society organizations involved in provision of services for people living with HIV/AIDS as well as partner organizations UNAIDS, UNICEF, the Global Fund and CDC.
+National representatives came from 12 Eastern European and central Asian Member States: Armenia, Azerbaijan, Belarus, Georgia, Kazakhstan, Kyrgyzstan, Republic of Moldova, Russian Federation, Tajikistan, Turkey, Turkmenistan, Ukraine and Uzbekistan.

 The full version of the consolidated guidelines as well as a summary of key features and recommendations are available in the English language at the links below.
 The full version will be available in the Russian language shortly.
 The summary of key features and recommendations is also available in the Russian language.